harsh7598/cdac-project/README.md

 # EMS
-Complete Codes of EMS using MySQL, Java and React
+Complete Codes of Event Management System using MySQL, Java and React